-What follows are Great Hearts academy policies that apply to all Arizona Network Schools.
-The enclosed policies are to be reviewed and considered for adoption as needed by the Governing Board of Directors for each academy.
-This Guide is to be used in conjunction with the Family Handbook for each Academy which is reviewed and adopted by the Governing Board of Directors each academic year
+What follows are Great Hearts policies that apply to all Arizona Network Schools.
+The enclosed policies are to be reviewed and revised annually as necessary as needed by the Governing Board of Directors for each academy.
+This Guide is to be used in conjunction with the Family Handbook for each Academy which is reviewed and adopted by the Governing Board of Directors each academic year.